 It’s an important piece of equipment as it can also be used to strengthen the core, improve stability, tone arms and help repair all the damage done by sitting down at a desk all day.

-Danielle Weis, DPT, a physical therapist and orthopedic clinical specialist at Spring Forward Physical Therapy explains how a stretch with a ball can help long term:
+Danielle Weis, DPT, a physical therapist and orthopedic clinical specialist at Spring Forward Physical Therapy explains how a stretch with a ball can help:

 Longterm—as little as 3 to 6 months—prolonged posturing and inflexibility causes the muscles around the spine to get tight and the spine itself becomes compressed and stiff between each segment.